-Welcome to The Hollywood Reporter's weekly DC TV Watch, a rundown of all things DC Comics on TV.
-Every Friday, we round up the major twists, epic fights, new mysteries and anything else that goes down on The CW's Arrow, The Flash, Legends of Tomorrow and Supergirl and Fox's Gotham and what it all means.
-Note: Legends of Tomorrow did not air a new episode this week.
+Welcome to The Hollywood Reporter‘s weekly DC TV Watch, a rundown of all things DC Comics on TV.
+Every Friday, we round up the major twists, epic fights, new mysteries and anything else that goes down on The CW’s Arrow, The Flash, Legends of Tomorrow and Supergirl and Fox’s Gotham and what it all means.
+Note: Gotham did not air a new episode this week.

-What do you think of all the shocking reveals on the DC Comics shows this week?
+What did you think of all the shocking twists, reveals and mysteries on the DC Comics shows this week?
 Let us know your thoughts in the comments section below.

 Gotham airs Mondays at 8 p.m.
-ET/PT on Fox; Supergirl airs Mondays at 8 p.m. on The CW; The Flash airs Tuesdays at 8 p.m. on The CW; and Arrow airs Wednesdays at 8 p.m. on The CW.
-Legends of Tomorrow will return for season three on The CW in the fall.
+ET/PT on Fox; Supergirl airs Mondays at 8 p.m. on The CW; The Flash airs Tuesdays at 8 p.m. on The CW; Legends of Tomorrow airs Tuesdays at 9 p.m. on The CW; and Arrow airs Wednesdays at 8 p.m. on The CW.